Code-Institute-Submissions/FirstMilestoneProject-1/README.md

 ## Features
 The following is a summary of the features already in place and those that could perhaps be implemented in the future.
 ### Existing Features
-All images on the 'meet the characters' page are hyperlinks to their full-sized versions and open in new tabs.
+All images are hyperlinks to their full-sized versions and open in new tabs.
 This allows users to get more detail from any image rather than relying on the smaller versions in the site.

 YouTube videos and Audiobook samples are directly embedded in the site.
-Users can watch videos from attractions and listen to samples from eight audiobooks without the need to leave the site.
+Users can watch videos from attractions and listen to samples from seven audiobooks without the need to leave the site.

 the 'contact' page contains externals links to other related sites.
 This allows users to access more information on the Harry Potter series merchandise, and the social media pages for J K Rowling, Pottermore and Official UK Harry Potter facebook.